2024 Eastern Sierra trip

 While a BLM campground is rarely anything special, it allowed me to spend the time watching the sunset progress across the mountains, rather than racing the sunset trying to find a spot to call camp for the night.
 Camp presented a good view of the light on both the Sierra range southwest of Bishop as well as the White range on the opposite of the valley.
 The immediate area wasn’t photogenic in itself (it is a BLM camp after all), but it did present a good opportunity to experiment with the longer telephoto zoom I rented for the trip.

 I cooked dinner watching the light creep behind the Sierra crest.
 The way the air in the Sierra seems to hold the light is something else, as in this shot of the air adjacent to the peak being illuminated alongside it.
 After the light was gone from the mountains and the last light was illuminating the clouds, I happened to find this pair of complementary ones looking toward and away from sunset.
-And with that I called it a night.

 More to come shortly